 The Term "Shamanic Practitioner"

-At the Spirit World Center we use the term shamanic practitioner to refer to a person who practices shamanic techniques.
-Due to a number of valid reasons, the use of the term shaman is culturally problematic in a number of contexts.
-Therefore, we feel the term shaman is best reserved for those practitioners of shamanic spirituality who embody the term within established lineages and traditional systems.
-For those who come to shamanic spirituality from a non-traditional approach, such as that taught by the Spirit World Center, we believe that the term shamanic practitioner is a more respectful word to use.
+At the Spirit World Center we use the term "shamanic practitioner" to refer to a person who practices shamanic techniques.
+Due to a number of valid reasons, the use of the term "shaman" is culturally problematic in a number of contexts.
+Therefore, we feel the term "shaman" is best reserved for those practitioners of shamanic spirituality who embody the term within established lineages and traditional systems.
+For those who come to shamanic spirituality from a non-traditional approach, such as that taught by the Spirit World Center, we believe that the term "shamanic practitioner" is a more respectful term to use.